StratifyLabs/Nucleo-F446ZE/README.md

 ## Work to Do

 This is the first BSP for any STM32F device.
-As such there is much work to do in porting drivers over the the platform.
+As such there is much work to do in porting drivers over to the platform.
 Currently, all the necessary drivers needed to install the bootloader as well as run applications are working.
 The following is a (non-exhaustive) list of the drivers that need to be integrated: